 We conduct strategic outreach and organize tenant associations, provide monthly housing workshops and legal clinics, hold monthly membership meetings and both lead and participate in city and state-wide policy campaigns.
-Our campaigns focus on the reform of Housing Court and the implementation of the historic Right to Counsel legislation, building city-wide support for a rent freeze for all rent-stabilized units, a state-level campaign targeting DHCR for the administrative reform of the MCI process, and leading a campaign for the participatory rezoning of the Southwest Bronx.
+Our campaigns focus on the reform of Housing Court and the implementation of the historic Right to Counsel legislation, building city-wide support for a rent freeze for all rent-stabilized units, a state-level campaign targeting DHCR for the administrative reform of the MCI system, and leading a campaign for the participatory rezoning of the Southwest Bronx.
 All of our campaigns are member-envisioned, member-led and member-implemented.

 The Bronx Defenders awarded CASA the Partner in the Pursuit of Justice Award in 2017.
 In n 2016, the Rent Justice Coalition recognized CASA for our “leadership to fight for a rent freeze.”
-In 2015, we were awarded the Standing Up for Justice Award by the MinKwon Center for Common Action and the Ally Organization Award by CAAAV, Organizing Asian Communities.
+In 2015 we were awarded the Standing Up for Justice Award by the MinKwon Center for Common Action and the Ally Organization Award by CAAAV, Organizing Asian Communities.
 In September 2014, we were awarded the Activist Award by the Urban Justice Center for our “long-standing dedication to building the power of Bronx tenants and fiercely advocating for affordable housing” and in March of 2013 we received an Excellence in Neighborhood Organizing Award from the Association of Neighborhood and Housing Development, for our tenant organizing work.
-For more information, go to: https://newsettlement.org/casa/
+For more information, go to: www.casapower.org

 We are looking for an experienced, bold, passionate, hard-working, and dedicated person who is looking for an opportunity to grow their organizing skills and capacity and help move our cutting edge and exciting work forward.

-Guided by the Director and in coordination with other organizers and interns, the C.O. will work to strengthen CASA’s broad base of members, who are committed to housing justice, understand what it takes to build a movement and are prepared to take bold action to transform the quality and affordability of housing in the Southwest Bronx.
+POSITION DESCRIPTION AND RESPONSIBILITIES: Guided by the Director and in coordination with other organizers and interns, the Community Organizer will work to strengthen CASA’s broad base of members, who are committed to housing justice, understand what it takes to build a movement and are prepared to take bold action to transform the quality and affordability of housing in the Southwest Bronx.

 TO APPLY: Send cover letter, résumé and list of three professional references to firstname.lastname@example.org or by mail to Housing Organizer Search, New Settlement Apartments, 1512 Townsend Ave, Bronx NY 10452.
 No faxes or phone calls, please.
 EEO/AAall jobs